damballa/abracad/README.md

 Avro 1.7.5 and later supports configurable “data models” for datum reading, writing, and comparison in Hadoop MapReduce jobs.
-Abracad 0.4.0 and later provides a `ClojureData` class which can be passed to `AvroJob/setDataModelClass` static method in order to map job Avro input and output directly to and from Clojure data structures.
+Abracad 0.4.0 and later provides a `ClojureData` class which can be passed to the `AvroJob/setDataModelClass` static method in order to map job Avro input and output directly to and from Clojure data structures.

 ## TODO